tommyp/tommyp.org/src/content/blog/is-it-shorts-weather-today.md

 Back in May of 2011, I was 22 and had just recently finished University.
 Not working weekends for the first time since I was 17 was glorious.
 Summer was a few weeks away, but I was already enjoying all the Sun I could.

 Belfast weather during the summer can be _sunny_, and might reach a level you could describe as _warm_ or even _hot_.
-No matter what euphoric weather you experience in one part of the day, the rest of the day can be a damp snap back to reality.

 During an evening in May, a friend and I were talking about how we couldn't decide if we should've worn shorts that day.
 We joked that there should be a single serving site for this purpose.

-If you're not sure what a single serving site is, here is the explanation on [wikipedia](https://en.wikipedia.org/wiki/Single-serving_site):
+If you're not sure what a single serving site is, here is the explanation from [wikipedia](https://en.wikipedia.org/wiki/Single-serving_site):

-> A single-serving site is a website composed of a single page with a dedicated domain name and which serves only one purpose.
+> _A single-serving site is a website composed of a single page with a dedicated domain name and which serves only one purpose._

 The next day, I got to work.